droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc A - Escape From Death House.md

 The players can find the beginning of the Old Svalich Road a short ways through the woods away from the tower. [[Act I - Into the Mists/Arc B - Welcome to Barovia]] then begins.

 **_Milestone_**.
 Escaping Death House completes a story milestone.
-When the party begins their first long rest after escaping the house, award each player 400 XP.
-(This should allow the players to advance to 3rd level.)
+When the party begins their first long rest after escaping the house, award each player 1000 XP.
+(This allows the players to advance to 3rd level.)
 # Design Notes: Death House
 ***The Arrival.*** The illusory Rose and Thorn have been intentionally removed from this version of Death House in order to ensure that the players enter the house of their own volition and trust the real Durst children upon meeting them.